 Help Teens Escape From Peer Pressure

-Editor’s note: In this month’s debate, Are You Following the Herd?, we tackle a subtle form of peer pressure.
+Editor’s note: In this month’s feature, Are You Following the Herd?, we tackle a subtle form of peer pressure.
 This activity from Choices teacher-adviser Amy Lauren Smith—a sixth to eighth grade health teacher at the Shanghai American School in Shanghai, China, and the brilliant mind behind our Teacher’s Guide each month—will encourage students to ask their families for help dealing with it.

 This month, our article Are You Following the Herd? explores the type of peer pressure that kids most often face: the unspoken pressure that causes them to go along with a situation they know is wrong or unsafe due to the fear of not fitting in.

 It reminds me of a recent viral blog post by a father of three teenagers about his plan for keeping his kids safe while building an honest and open relationship with them.
 Anytime his kids feel like they’re in a situation they want to get out of, they can simply send a text with the letter X, and he or his wife will call five minutes later to tell them there’s a family emergency and they’re coming to get them right away.
 This X-plan concept is powerful, as it gives kids a safety net while they navigate the tricky waters of adolescent decision-making.